 Emerging Leaders at UR Membership Form

-- Connect staff and faculty across the entire University footprint to build community.
+- Connect staff and faculty across the entire University footprint to build professional connections and share knowledge

-- Increase the visibility of professional development and leadership initiatives led by staff and faculty within the University community.
+- Increase the visibility and accessibility of professional development and leadership initiatives provided by the University community

-- Assist in bringing/creating quality programming and university-wide professional development events for the University of Rochester community.
+- Assist in developing, creating, and implementing quality professional development events for the University of Rochester community

-- Increase membership and membership involvement (i.e. volunteers for committees, events, and meetings).
+- Increase group membership and active participation (i.e. volunteers for committees, events, and meetings)

 Board Members and Executive Champion